– The Health Dossier with WeAreFeel

 The Office of Dietary Supplements (ODS) within the National Institutes of Health (NIH), which is considered to be an authoritative source for nutrition information, has set the recommended daily amount (RDA) for vitamin B5 at 5mg for both men and women.
 Pregnant women need to consume 6mg of pantothenic acid per day, and lactating women need to consume 7mg.

-How much beef liver do I need to take to get a full daily dose of vitamin B5?
+What to consume to get a full daily dose of vitamin B5?

 Can you absorb enough of vitamin B5 from food?